railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_planning.rst

 			* The client may re-plan the functions taking the new delay into account.

-			* You'll be able to make the client gradually aware of the fact that project progress has come under pressure and that work is perhaps more complex than had been estimated at the outset.
+			* You will be able to make the client gradually aware of the fact that project progress has come under pressure and that work is perhaps more complex than had been estimated at the outset.

-			* A delay in the delivery of several of the functions won't necessarily affect either monthly invoicing or project planning.
+			* A delay in the delivery of several of the functions will not necessarily affect either monthly invoicing or project planning.

 			Being able to separate human resource planning from task prioritization simplifies your